althea-net/rita/bounty_hunter/README.md

 But since Alice is running on a consumer router out in the field and not a datacenter it's unreasonable to expect her to be online all the time.
 As a solution to this we present Bounty hunters.

 Bounty hunters are servers that Alice sends copies of her channel updates to.
-The bounty hunters observe the blockchain and submit these channel updates if they discover that Bob for example has submited an earlier update than they have.
+The bounty hunters observe the blockchain and submit these channel updates if they discover that Bob for example has submitted an earlier update than they have.

 Bounty hunters will also perform the the task of handing out stored channel updates to devices that may have lost them during a storage failure or unexpected reboot.
 Since channel states are not private and don't need to be secured this can be done easily.